LPA Spring Meeting

 Non-Member $1,300

-Spouse/Guest $ 250 (Spouse/Guest fees include all receptions and dinners)
+Spouse/Guest $ 250 (Spouse/Guest fees include all receptions and dinner)

 Ghost Tour $ 120